 Long-Term Use: What’s Known

-Long-term (years) kratom users report: As the American Kratom Association notes, “Kratom is a plant that has been used safely for centuries in Southeast Asia”.
+So what do people report after years of kratom use?
+As the American Kratom Association notes, “Kratom is a plant that has been used safely for centuries in Southeast Asia”.

 - Physical dependence (well-documented)